-Operating Revenues and Expenses by Fund
+Operating Additions and Deductions by Fund

 - 1. NJBEST Administrative Fund receives fee income from the Fund's manager, Franklin Templeton Investments.
 Income is used to pay any NJBEST program expenses not covered by Franklin Templeton, as well as NJBEST scholarships. - 2.
-Direct Loan Servicing Fund receives fee income from Federal Direct Loan (DL) servicing revenue earned through the Teaming Contract Arrangement with the Higher Education Loan Authority of Missouri (MOHELA).
-MOHELA serves as HESAA's "Remote Site Third-Party Direct Lending Servicing Partner" under the terms of the Health Care and Education Reconciliation Act of 2010, which provides that the Secretary of the USDE will contract with nonprofit (NFP) servicers to service certain federally owned loans originated through the DL program.
-These funds may be used for any authorized purposes of the Authority. - 3.
 NJCLASS Life of Loan Servicing Reserve Fund receives the net unexpended balances, after deducting program expenses, of program revenues earned by HESAA from administration of the NJCLASS Loan Program.
 These receipts include application, servicing, and administrative fee income.
-In addition, the Fund receives a share of collections on defaulted NJCLASS loans.
+In addition, the Fund receives a share of collections on defaulted NJCLASS loans and equity distributions from bond refundings.
 This fund is held as a reserve against the expense of administering and servicing NJCLASS loans in future years.